jiasquaredfu/Wyss-Institute-LCD-Protein-Design-Guide/README.md

 <b>
 There are three setup steps needed before the pipeline can run.

-1. Initializing Conda on the Cluster
+1. Initializing Conda on the Cluster <br>
  a.
-Adding conda to your bash
+Adding conda to your bash <br>
  b.
-Loading Environments
+Loading Environments <br>
 2. Creating your Personal Folder on the Cluster
 3. Downloading Pymol on your Computer
 </b>